By Kathleen Regan, ND

 What is Insulin Resistance?

 Insulin resistance, a key factor in Type II Diabetes, is a preventable and manageable condition through dietary and lifestyle adjustments.
 However, the underlying issues leading to diabetes begin years before conventional blood tests detect any changes.
-To take a proactive stance, it is crucial to implement early screening methods and employ more sensitive thresholds to identify the onset of “insulin resistance.”
+To take a proactive stance, it is crucial to implement early screening methods, such as the fasting blood glucose test, and employ more sensitive thresholds to identify the onset of “insulin resistance.”

 When you consume sugars, refined carbohydrates, and high-glycemic-index foods that rapidly elevate blood sugar levels, your body responds by producing insulin.
 This hormone enables your body’s cells to absorb the sugars present in your bloodstream.

 Over time, insulin levels gradually rise in response to heightened blood sugar demands.
-However, as a cell’s sensitivity to insulin, the efficient removal of glucose from the blood becomes compromised.
+However, as a cell’s sensitivity to insulin decreases, the efficient removal of glucose from the blood becomes compromised.
 This condition is referred to as “insulin resistance.”

 High insulin levels serve as an early indicator of insulin resistance and prediabetes, potentially manifesting before abnormalities are detected by standard screening tests.
 In fact, elevations in insulin are associated with: